ankittroy-21/pdfbot/README.md

 ## Commands

 - `/start` - Start the bot and get a welcome message
+- `/help` - Show available commands and usage instructions
 - `/pdf [filename]` - Reply to an image with this command to convert it to PDF.
-If no filename is provided, it will use "Pdfio.pdf" as default.
+If no filename is provided, it will use a unique filename based on user ID and timestamp.

 ## How it Works

 1. User sends an image to the bot
 2. User replies to the image with `/pdf` command (with optional filename)
 3. Bot downloads the image
-4. Bot converts the image to a PDF with the specified filename
+4. Bot converts the image to a PDF with the specified or unique filename
 5. Bot sends the PDF back to the user
 6. Bot deletes temporary files